How To Get Amazing Ideas For Your Organizing Blog

 Many of my early posts were inspired by events such as Earth Day, Entrepreneurs “Do It Yourself” Marketing Month, and even Jell-O Week.

-I learned about many of these events from a free downloadable Blog Planner offered each year by Blog Energizer, but you can also find them Days of the Year and other sites.
+I learned about many of these events from a free downloadable Blog Planner that used to be offered each year by Blog Energizer, but you can also find them Days of the Year and other sites.

 Even More Sources of Blogging Ideas